devsuyeb/Voucher-system-login-ESP8266-OpenWrt-Nodogsplash-/docs/installation_guide.md

 ### Allow Local IPs (like ESP8266) Without Authentication

-Add the following block at the bottom of the file to whitelist local devices (e.g., ESP8266):
+Add the following block at the bottom of the file:

 ```text
 config authenticated_users 'lan_access'